THE PRICE OF POWER by Nikhil Kalyanpur

 Consumption-/Debt-Led Growth

-I read Capitalizing on Crisis by Greta Krippner back in my undergrad years just as it was coming out, as the the aftermath of the global financial crisis was in full force.
-She examines how the American state managed to survive repeated legitimacy crises in the '60s and '70s as the costs of promising the American dream interacted with the hegemon's need to keep spending on defense, on the Vietnam War, on the Cold War.
+I read Capitalizing on Crisis by Greta Krippner back in my undergrad years just when it was coming out, as the the aftermath of the global financial crisis was in full force.
+She examines how the American state managed to survive repeated legitimacy crises in the '70s and '80s as the costs of promising the American dream interacted with the hegemon's need to keep spending on defense, on the Vietnam War, on the Cold War.

 Her answer was simple but fascinating to me at least - any time the US was facing growing societal backlash, it came up with a simple fix: let the people eat credit.